kubeflow/website/content/docs/gke/gcp-e2e.md

     ```
     export ZONE=us-central1-c
-    gcloud config set compute/zone $ZONE
+    gcloud config set compute/zone ${ZONE}
     ```

-1. If you want a custom name for your deployment, set the `DEPLOYMENT_NAME` environment variable.
-Note that the name must be the same as the one you use in later steps below when configuring the **redirect URI** for the OAuth client credentials.
-If you don't set this variable, your deployment gets the default name of `kubeflow`:
+1. If you want a custom name for your Kubeflow deployment, set the `DEPLOYMENT_NAME` environment variable.
+Note that the name must be the same as the one you use in later steps of this tutorial when configuring the **redirect URI** for the OAuth client credentials.
+If you don't set this environment variable, your deployment gets the default name of `kubeflow`:

     ```
     export DEPLOYMENT_NAME=kubeflow